 This is really important because Cordycepin, a main active ingredient in all cordyceps species was NOT found in the MB version of sinensis.

 Does Cordyceps sinensis have more cordycepin in nature then that of militaris?

 More research on militaris will be coming out in the future because of this.
-Already it has been used to create synthetic cordycepin that is being studied by the pharmaceutical industry in phase 1 trails for leukemia among other things (you can read more about cordycepin here).
+Already it has been used to create synthetic cordycepin that is being studied by the pharmaceutical industry in phase 1 trails for leukemia among other things.

 Probably the biggest thing athletes might want to know about is the endurance factor.
 Militaris has been shown to have a anti-fatigue effect just like its cousin in Tibet.
 Animal studies, though not the best, have shown that both increase ATP, antioxidant activity and enhance lactate removal from muscles.

-The difference between the two at this point is minor.
+The difference between the two at this point is largely.
 Since we all cannot be eating wild Tibetan cordyceps, perhaps it doesn’t matter what species you are consuming.
 As long as it is of a quality source that is sustainable and processed well, just eat more mushrooms regularly.